hdl4fpga/hdl4fpga/README.rst

 The code that is on the reposiroty is not working now.
-You can find a stable release following the next link https://github.com/hdl4fpga/hdl4fpga/releases/tag/arty
+You can find the latest stable release following the next link https://github.com/hdl4fpga/hdl4fpga/releases/tag/arty

 `scopeio : an Embedded Measurement System <https://hdl4fpga.github.io/hdl4fpga/>`_